HorizonEmuTeam/Horizon-Emu/README.md

 <b>MTK Top Proc</b> - idea of how you can add files, fixing container deletion option.

+## Development assistance
+If you know about the change of resources in Apk and want to help in development, write to Telegram: @jotaros884

 ## Telegram Channels to find out information about the development

 [Snap's Channel (one of the main developers)](https://t.me/MoboxWinlatorExagear)